Welcome to the Ely Branch of The Royal British Legion

 REMEMBRANCE IN ELY

-The City of Ely Royal British Legion will be honouring the Armistice Centenary as detailed below.
+Due to the unprecedented restrictions as a result of COVID-19, Remembrance activities this year have been severely curtailed, however the City of Ely Royal British Legion will be honouring the Armistice as detailed below.

-A short service of Remembrance and wreath laying will take place at the Ely War Memorial between 1045hrs and 1115 hrs on Monday 11 Nov 19.
+A short and socially distanced service of Remembrance and wreath laying will take place at the Ely War Memorial between 1045hrs and 1115 hrs on Wednesday 8 Nov 19.

-For those in wheelchairs or mobility scooters who may require additional assistance please contact David Martin, Chairman City of Ely Branch of the Royal British Legion, CityOfEly.firstname.lastname@example.org.
+Please contact David Martin, Chairman City of Ely Branch of the Royal British Legion, CityOfEly.email@example.com further details.

 For the Purchase of Poppy Wreathes please contact our Poppy Appeal Organiser, Mr Les Wilson (see our Branch Information page for contact details).